 You can use the auto scroll feature to cycle through all of the activity data screens automatically while the timer is running.

-- 1 Hold MENU.
+- 1 Hold .

 - 2 Select Settings > Activities & Apps.

 - 3 Select an activity.

+- NOTE: This feature is not available for all activities.

 - 4 Select the activity settings.

 - 5 Select Auto Scroll.

 - 6 Select a display speed.